 Throw on your best Crimson polo or a sundress and a pair of cowboy boots, load up a cooler full of beer and get to partying.
-Make sure someone’s grilling up some barbecue and you can get a TV for some Tide football, as this seat might be better than the nosebleeds.
+Make sure someone's grilling up some barbecue and get a TV for some Tide football if you're not going to the game, as this seat might be better than the nosebleeds.

 4. Walk of Champions

 The Walk of Champions is a must-do pregame activity on game day.
 Whether you want to high-five your favorite Tide players or get a look at the living legend Nick Saban as they walk off the team bus and into Bryant-Denny Stadium, this is an activity for fans of all ages.

 The walk begins two hours and 15 minutes before kickoff and takes place on the north side of the stadium at University Boulevard.
 There may not be a more fitting team to partake in something called "The Walk of Champions" than the Crimson Tide, who have won 18 national championships, including last year's national championship game.

 RELATED: Why Is Alabama's Mascot an Elephant Named Big Al?

 Alabama's "Million Dollar Band" got its name after Georgia Tech beat Alabama 33-7 in 1922.
 An Atlanta sportswriter asked notable alumnus Champ Pickens, "you don't have much of a team, what do you have at Alabama?" to which Pickens replied, "a million dollar band."